3RUN/Deferred-shader-pipeline/README.md

 - Spotlights

 This pipeline originaly (back in 2012) was created by José Miguel Rodríguez Chávarri, aka txesmi.
-Then in 2020 it was refactored and tweaked by both of us (txesmi and me).
+In 2020 it was refactored and tweaked by both of us (txesmi and me).